pkriens/pkriens.github.io/_posts/2018-01-17_TensorFlow.md

       jshell> W.mmul(a)
       $6 ==> [0.290000; 0.040000]

+If you use the JSHell, it is easiest to call up an editor with `/edit`.
+You can then paste the code and `Accept` it.
+My MacOS shell was not very good in accepting pasted code.
+Later you can do `/edit Network` or `/edit MiddleLayer` to edit the class.

 ## Output

-Every neuron has a _function_ that takes the weighted and biased input _z_ and turns it into an output.
-The first models used a _threshold_ model.
+Every neuron has a _function_ that takes the weighted and biased raw input _z_ and turns it into an output.
+The first neuronal models used a _threshold_ function.
 If the weighted input of a row in _z_ was above a threshold, the corresponding output was 1 and otherwise 0.
 The diagram for this neuron transform function is:

 ![image](https://user-images.githubusercontent.com/200494/35114037-b6a5e98c-fc83-11e7-83ae-df8e0774b7e3.png)

 Unfortunately, such a function has the problem that a network can easily get unstable.
-A small change in weight, bias, or input can have a tremendous effect on the output, especially with multiple layers, when the raw input z is close to the threshold.
-Therefore, the _sigmoid_ function, to impress we'll use σ for this, works much better because it has a _gradual_ threshold.
+A small change in weight, bias, or input can have a tremendous effect on the output, especially with multiple layers or when the raw input z is close to the threshold.
+Therefore, the _sigmoid_ function, to impress we'll use the fancy symbol σ for the name of this function, works much better because it has a _gradual_ threshold.
 It has the following graph:

 ![image](https://user-images.githubusercontent.com/200494/35114469-296b4e48-fc85-11e7-8f2c-b6f865de40bb.png)